adialgo007/razorPayIntegration/README.md

 razorPay.total.max=1000
 ```

-  The above configurations are for timeouts and number of connections to a host and total number of connections that can be opened from the connection pool.
+  The above configurations are for timeouts and number of connections to a host and the total number of connections that can be opened from the connection pool.

 **2.** To create an order, call the create order API of razor pay with the required params using the rest template configured in 1st.
-All the request params should be validated before calling the API like amount is > 0, currency ISO code is valid etc. During the call to razor pay API, following cases may arise:
+All the request params should be validated before calling the API like amount > 0, and currency ISO code is valid etc. During the call to razor pay API, the following cases may arise:

-**i.** We got some valid response from razor pay i.e without any exception.
+**i.** We got some valid response from razor pay i.e. without any exception.

 **ii.** We got connect timeout exception.